• Skip to primary navigation

 Fork being pushed into tuna pesto pasta in grey bowl with text written between 2 images.

-Tuna Pesto Pasta is a super quick and easy high protein pasta recipe.
+Tuna Pesto Pasta is a super quick and easy pesto pasta recipe.
 Using minimal ingredients we create maximum flavour with a homemade basil pesto for a creamy cheesy dinner that takes only 15 minutes!
 Tuna and pesto offers carbs and protein and all kinds of yum.

 Fork being pushed into tuna pesto pasta in grey bowl with basil leaves.